mindsmiths/docs/docs/integrations/content-management.md

 - `Mitems.getText("demo.demo-item.text-demo")` and `Mitems.getHTML("demo.demo-item.text-demo")` are getting text of your text component using name of flow, item and element in string argument.
 - `Mitems.getOptions("demo.demo-item.text-demo")` is getting options you have created in Mitems using also flow, item and element name as argument.
--`Templating.recursiveRender(Mitems.getText("demo.demo-item.text-demo"), Map.of("demo", Mitems.getText("demo.demo-item.text-demo")))` is very useful for creating HTML outputs where you can easily integrate variables from your code to Mitems.
+- `Templating.recursiveRender(Mitems.getText("demo.demo-item.text-demo"), Map.of("demo", Mitems.getText("demo.demo-item.text-demo")))` is very useful for creating HTML outputs where you can easily integrate variables from your code to Mitems.

 ## When to use Mitems?